 Creating a 'gateway to the forest' at Haldon Forest Park

-Forestry England has submitted a planning application to Teignbridge District Council to redevelop facilities at Haldon Forest Park.
-If successful, this page will develop to share more information about the scheme as it unfolds.
+Forestry England has been granted planning consent by Teignbridge District Council to redevelop facilities at Haldon Forest Park.

 Haldon Forest Park is one of Devon’s most loved countryside destinations, nestling in the expansive forest planted across the Haldon Hills.
 Loved by residents and tourists, the Forest Park welcomes around half a million visitors every year.
 However, the current facilities created from redundant forestry buildings were only designed to accommodate around 10,000 annual visits.
 As people’s passion for spending time outdoors continues to grow, we hope to create a new fit for purpose visitor centre and operational support buildings.